 It was also observed that available nitrogen exhibited an increasing trend with application of organic inputs over control.
 Significantly higher available soil nitrogen was recorded with enriched compost (309.25 kg/ha), which was at par with vermicompost by banana pseudostem (308.53 kg/ha), azolla compost (302.22 kg/ha), 50% vermicompost by banana pseudostem + 50% azolla compost (302.15 kg/ha) and 50% enriched compost + 50% vermicompost by banana pseudostem (298.82 kg/ha).
 The lowest (268.84 kg/ha) was recorded in control.
 The increased availability of nitrogen in soil might be mainly due to its direct addition and slow release of the nutrient through organic manures.
-Application of enriched compost resulted in the highest P2O5 content (40.04 kg/ha) in soil, which was at par with vermicompost by banana pseudostem (38.76 kg/ha), 50% enriched compost + 50% vermicompost by banana pseudostem (34.77 kg/ha) and 50% vermicompost by banana pseudostem + 50% azolla compost (34.92 kg/ha).
-The lowest (22.28 kg/ha) P2O5 was observed in control.
-The organic acids released during microbial decomposition of organic matter further helped in the solubility of native phosphates, resulting in increase in phosphorus.
+Application of enriched compost resulted in the highest P2O5 content (40.04 kg/ha) in soil, which was at par with vermicompost by banana pseudostem (38.76 kg/ha), 50% vermicompost by banana pseudostem + 50% azolla compost (34.92 kg/ha) and 50% enriched compost + 50% vermicompost by banana pseudostem (34.77 kg/ha).
+The lowest P2O5 (22.28 kg/ha) was observed in control.
+The organic acids released during microbial decomposition of organic matter further helped in the solubility of native phosphates, resulting in increase of phosphorus.
 Moreover, addition of azospirillum and phosphate solubilizing bacteria (PSB) acted in combination to qualify enriched compost to be the best for improving soil chemical properties.
 Application of enriched compost resulted in the highest K2O content (158.05 kg/ha) in soil which was at par with vermicompost by banana pseudostem (157.19 kg/ha), 50% enriched compost + 50% vermicompost by banana pseudostem (157.16 kg/ha) and 50% vermicompost by banana pseudostem + 50% azolla compost (156.79 kg/ha).
-The lowest (138.17 kg/ha) K2O was observed in control.
+The lowest K2O (138.17 kg/ha) was observed in control.
 This observed trend of higher availability of potassium in soil might be due to the reduction of fixation of K owing to the fact of beneficial effect of organic manures and also interaction of organic matter with K clay to release K from the non-exchangeable fraction to available form (Reddy and Reddy, 1998).
+The effects of organic inputs on C:N, C:P and C:K ratio are presented in Table II.
 The C:N ratio ranges from 22.89:1 to 15.74:1 and lowest was recorded in enriched compost.
-Lowering of the C:N ratio of soil indicated an increase in labile fraction of organic matter due to application of organic inputs like enriched compost, vermicompost, azolla etc. Similar result was reported by Goyal et al. (1999).
+The highest C:P ratio (37.78:1) was recorded in the treatment 50% azolla compost + 50% banana extract spray at PI stage and the highest C:K ratio (25.76:1) was recorded in soil application of banana extract.
+Lowering of the C:N ratio of soil indicated an increase in labile fraction of organic matter due to application of organic inputs like enriched compost, vermicompost, azolla etc. Similar results were reported by Goyal et al. (1999) and Liu et al. (2017).